People Can't Help But Ask "Am I The Jerk?"

 They are being manipulative, rude, and entitled.
 They are projecting their own behavior on you.

 You did the right thing.
 You told them that this isn’t their event, they aren’t involved in the decisions for the event, and they have no rights at all in planning this event.
+You made it clear that they are out of line because they couldn’t take the many hints you gave before this.

-Not your fault.
-They are trying to force you to treat strangers as if they are your relatives.
 Inviting them and the kids that lived in your house, that’s plenty of stepmom’s relatives to invite.
 Inviting them as guests, and only as guests, that’s also up to you.

 I would prepare ahead for any issues you think they might try to create.
 If you are doing speeches, I’d make sure that someone is in control of the microphone in case one of the people who aren’t invited to make speeches, tries to take attention where you don’t want it given.
-Or have someone ready, during speeches to bring music loudly up and over.
-Or just don’t do speeches at all.
-Or have a “bouncer” type person ready to walk up and escort someone to the side if they try.” blueberryyogurtcup

 2 points - Liked by lebe and Sugar